ibm-cloud-docs/ContinuousDelivery/git_working.md

 1. On the {{site.data.keyword.gitrepos}} User Settings dashboard, on the [Access Tokens page](https://us-south.git.cloud.ibm.com/profile/personal_access_tokens){: external}, type the name of the application that you want to create an access token for.
 For example, `Git CLI`.
 1. Optional: Choose an expiry date for the access token.
-1. Select the **api** check box to create a personal access token that uses api as the scope.
+1. Select the **api** checkbox to create a personal access token that uses api as the scope.
 1. Click **Create Personal Access Token**.
 Make note of your access token in a secure location for future use.
 1. On the [Account page](https://us-south.git.cloud.ibm.com/profile/account){: external}, in the Change username section, find your {{site.data.keyword.gitrepos}} username.
 Your username is also displayed as the first segment of the URL for any personal Git repos that you create.
 1. Use your {{site.data.keyword.gitrepos}} username and personal access token to authenticate with your Git repo from an external Git client.